CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is JavaScript?

-A programming language used on the internet
+A programming language for the web

 ## Question 8

 What three problem does Git & Github solve?

-When people want to show off code to each other they can put it on Github
+1 they make collaboration very easy with others doc
+2 help change some code
+3 track information and help you to save your history

 ## Question 9

 What happens when you `fork` a repository?

-You delete it
+it take a repository from someone account to my account

 ## Question 10

-What happens when you clone a repostory?
+What happens when you clone a repository?

-It send it to a friend
+It to produce a copies of something

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+mean to ask for change committed to their own record to be considered

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+its display a list of all the commits on your current branch

 ## Question 13